Birth: February 26, 1958

 First woman to live on the ISS

 On January 13, 1993, NASA mission STS-54 launched from Kennedy Space Center.
 Aboard that flight was astronaut Susan Helms.

 Before joining NASA Susan Helms was an accomplished Flight Test Engineer and project officer in the United States Air Force, flying over 30 different types of military aircraft.
-She had graduated from the U.S. Air Force Academy in 1980 with a degree in aeronautical engineering she continued her education at Stanford University earning a master’s degree in aeronautics/astronautics in 1985.
+A 1980 graduate of the Air Force Academy with a degree in aeronautical engineering she continued her education at Stanford University earning a master’s degree in aeronautics/astronautics in 1985.
 She was selected to join NASA in 1990 and became an astronaut in 1991 on her first mission – an almost six day flight aboard the Endeavor.

 May 2000 was her fourth flight into space where she performed critical repairs to help extend the life of the Functional Cargo Block on the International Space Station and was responsible for the onboard computer network and served as the mission specialist for rendezvous with the ISS.

 For her final flight into space Helms was a member of Expedition 2 that comprised the second crew aboard the International Space Station Alpha, arriving by the shuttle Discovery in March 2001.
 It was during her stay on the ISS that she logged the longest “spacewalk” in history of eight hours and fifty six minutes in order to perform work on the external body of one of the modules.
-Helms was aboard the ISS for a total of 163 days returning on the shuttle Discovery in August 2001, and logged a total of 5,064 hours in space.
+Helms was aboard the ISS for a total of 163 days, and logged a total of 5,064 hours in space.